j-gilmore/msan622/final-project/README.md

 On each page, effort was made to be descriptive in the titles for the functions and applied filters.
 When appropriate, supplemental information provided in terms of a static description (The Data) or dynamic descriptions (Local Stats).

 The titles of most plots are also dynamic to further indicate the selections made by the user.
-In this way, the ability to get lot within the data is mitigated.
+In this way, the ability to get lost within the data is mitigated.

 -**Prototype Feedback**  The prototype demonstrated had limited functionality of the project.
 The app had an interface similar to the final project, but only the local stats section was enabled.
 The user could access any of the professions within the Management industry along with any state.
 The resulting output would show a description of the profession from the Occupational Outlook Handbook, a table with relevant stats of the profession including total employed, employed per 1000, and wage data specific to cities within the state selected.